-has repeatedly been recognized for his leadership in the legal community.
-He has been honored by the National Institute of Trial Advocacy (“NITA”) with the Honorable Robert E. Keeton award, received the Maricopa County Bar Association’s Robert R. Mills Member of the Year award, and served as the President of the American Bar Association’s Section of Litigation.
+Ronald Jay Cohen has repeatedly been recognized for his leadership in the legal community.
+He has been honored by the National Institute of Trial Advocacy (NITA) with the Honorable Robert E. Keeton award, received the Maricopa County Bar Association’s Robert R. Mills Member of the Year award, and served as the President of the American Bar Association’s Section of Litigation.
 Ron has also been a Maricopa County Judge Pro Tem, led and taught dozens of Evidence and Trial Advocacy Programs and been a team member of the Judicial Performance Review.
 Ron was selected as an original Master of the Sandra Day O’Connor Inn of Court and during his membership served on its Executive Committee.

 Daniel G. Dowd has been a member of the senior leadership within the Arizona Bar Association Section of Litigation since 2001, and has served as a member of the Section’s governing body, the Council.
-He has devoted years to developing and supporting JIOP, and is previously served as co-director of Division VI of the Section of Litigation, called “The Profession.”
-In that role, Dan and his co-leader oversaw eight section committees focused on the legal profession: Corporate Counsel, Diversity, Equity & Inclusion, LGBT Law and Litigator, Minority Trial Lawyer, Solo & Small Firm, The Woman Advocate, Young Advocates, and Young Lawyer Leadership Program.
-Dan presently serves as Director of Division V of the Section of Litigation, called “Substantive.”
+He has devoted years to developing and supporting the Judicial Intern Opportunity Program, and has served as co-director of Divisions V and VI of the Section of Litigation, where he oversees multiple section committees focused on the legal profession and substantive practice areas such as Corporate Counsel, Antitrust, LGBT Law and Litigator, Minority Trial Lawyer, Solo & Small Firm, Business Torts and Unfair Competition, The Woman Advocate, and the Young Lawyer Leadership Program.
 Dan is an accomplished speaker, and regularly volunteers his time for speaking engagements for a variety of organizations.
 He is also the Program Director for NITA’s highly acclaimed, multi-day Arizona and Nevada Deposition Skills Programs.

 Daniel P. Quigley is an accomplished speaker who regularly speaks for various organizations, including the Federal Bar Association, and the State Bar of Arizona Professionalism Program.
 Dan has long served as a faculty member for NITA’s Arizona Deposition Skills Program.
 He has served on multiple committees serving the legal community, including the State Bar of Arizona’s Appointments Committee and as chair of the Arizona Supreme Court Committee on Examinations.